-Regional Initiative: Including all out of school children in quality learning
+Including all out-of-school children in quality learning

-In 2013, the UNICEF Regional Office for CEE/CIS and 16 countries will launch a regional initiative to advance equity in education and learning for the most marginalized children.
+In 2013, the UNICEF Regional Office for CEE/CIS and 16 countries launched a regional initiative to advance equity in education and learning for the most marginalized children.

 Although national enrolment rates are high in the CEE/CIS region, 2.5 million children of basic school age and 1.6 million children of pre-primary school age are out of school.
 At the secondary level, an estimated 12 million adolescents are not in school.
 Additionally, there are many more children, perhaps millions, from the most marginalized communities, that are excluded from national data collection procedures and thus are invisible in national indicators on education.
-For example, there are an estimated 5.1 million children with disabilities in the region, the majority of who are likely to be out of school.
+For example, there are an estimated 5.1 million children with disabilities in the region, the majority of which are likely to be out of school.

-But for marginalized children learning levels are even lower; there are severe equity gaps in learning outcomes across the region between children and adolescents from marginalized communities, minority language groups and poor families and their peers from majority and wealthier backgrounds.
+But for marginalized children, learning levels are even lower; there are severe equity gaps in learning outcomes across the region between children and adolescents from marginalized communities, minority language groups and poor families and their peers from majority and wealthier backgrounds.
 Marginalized children need more support in learning than other children and the quality of education today does not permit for that support.
 Gaps in learning contribute to children and adolescents leaving school before completing.

-The UNICEF Regional Office and 16 countries in the region will launch in 2013 a Regional Initiative to advance equity and learning in education for the most marginalized children.
-The vision behind the initiative is for every child in the region is included in quality learning regardless of economic, social, systemic and individual barriers.
+The vision behind this initiative is for every child in the region to be included in quality learning regardless of economic, social, systemic and individual barriers.